WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can **return static response** to given service.
 This of counting service

-#### Event Replay

-- the archive feature allows you to replay events from the archive

-- **the order in which the events are replied is random**

 #### Batching

 - there is **not build-in batching** like SQS